fergald/explainer-bfcache-ccns/README.md

 - the API has been used to declare relevant cookies.
 - either of
-   - the `Authentication` header has not been used.
+   - the `Authorization` header has not been used.
-   - the `Authentication` header has been used and the API has been used to declare where tokens are stored.
+   - the `Authorization` header has been used and the API has been used to declare where tokens are stored.

 This allows sites to